Overview

 An advisory client will have a period of five (5) business days from the date of signing the

 Investment Advisory Agreement to unconditionally rescind the agreement.
-Thereafter,
+Thereafter, either

-the final accounts value 7 days after written notification is received.
+accounts value 7 days after written notification is received.

 Agreements may not be assigned without client consent.